dotnet/msbuild/Documentation/issue-filing-guide.md

 first to @blackdwarf and he will triage it from there.

 5. /cc the person that the issue is assigned to (or @blackdwarf) so that person would get notified.
-In this way
+In this way the correct person can immediately jump on the issue and triage it.

 6. For bugs, please be as concrete as possible on what is working, what is not working.
 Things like operating system, the version of the tools, the